How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 A look back at the History of Anchorage Alaska

-Anchorage's City Hall was dedicated at 524 West 4th Avenue.
+Anchorage's City Hall, was dedicated at 524 West 4th Avenue.

-This building was constructed from 1939 to 1941.
+Constructed took place from 1939 to 1941.

 Before the Federal Building, there was a jail and a courthouse on the property.